jamonholmgren/ProMotion/README.md

     <td>&nbsp;</td>
     <td>table_data</td>
     <td>Method that is called to gather the table's data.<br />
-      Example format using all available options:
+      Example format using nearly all available options.<br />
+      <strong>Note...</strong>if you're getting crazy deep into styling your table cells,
+      you really should be subclassing them and specifying that new class in <code>:cell_class</code>
+      and then providing <code>:cell_class_attributes</code> to customize it.
 <pre><code>
 [{
   title: "Table cell group 1",